opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To clone a Sub-Xsheet:**

-    1. Select the Xsheet column where the Sub-Xsheet you want to clone is exposed.
+    1. Select the Xsheet column (or Timeline layer) where the Sub-Xsheet you want to clone is exposed.

     2. Do one of the following: